OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 <p align="center" width="100%"><img src="images/im21.png" alt="" style="width: 75%; max-width: 600px;"></p>

-We had accidentally blown up the leaderboard with our submissions.
-Turns out the “exponential refinement” routine was starting to produce high scores on nearly every one of our submissions.
-We had a backend procedure that allowed us to aggregate the results into one submission that we would then post officially on our account, unfortunately we let the automated scripts run too long and the dummy accounts were getting scored at the top spots.
+__We had accidentally blown up the leaderboard with all of our submissions!__  Turns out the “exponential refinement” routine was starting to produce high scores on nearly every one of our submissions.
+We had a backend procedure that allowed us to aggregate the results into one submission that we would then post officially on our account, unfortunately we let the automated scripts run too long and __the dummy accounts were getting scored at the top spots__.
+Considering we'd participated in 3 contests thus far, had a strong appreciation for the opportunity and happened to have forged what we consider friendships within the DeepFunding community, __we couldn't just leave the leaderboard a mess__.
 As we said in the Telegram, “It's one thing to operate neatly in the shadows and then surprise everyone with a cool retrospective, but it is completely different when we vandalize your public leaderboard and it clearly looks botted.”

 <p align="center" width="100%"><img src="images/im22.png" alt="" style="width: 50%; max-width: 600px;"></p>

-Once we realized we blew up the leaderboard, we confessed and immediately worked with Bill @ Pond to fix the leaderboard.
+Once we realized we blew up the leaderboard in the manner we did, we confessed and immediately worked with Bill @ Pond to fix the leaderboard.

 <p align="center" width="100%"><img src="images/im23.png" alt="" style="width: 50%; max-width: 600px;"></p>

-After confessing, we posted our final submission under the main account, and vowed to forever be on the straight and narrow
+After confessing, we posted our final submission under the main account, and vowed to forever be on the straight and narrow 🙏.

 <p align="center" width="100%"><img src="images/im24.png" alt="" style="width: 50%; max-width: 600px;"></p>